-When you purchased your ATV, your dealer offered a hands-on safety training course that covers all aspects of vehicle safety.
+When you purchased your new ATV, your dealer offered a hands-on safety training course that covers all aspects of vehicle safety.
 You were also provided with printed materials that explain safe operating procedures.
 You should review this information on a regular basis.
 If you purchased a used ATV from a party other than a dealer, you can request safety training from any authorized dealer.

-Familiarize yourself with all laws and regulations concerning the operation of ATVs in your area.
+Familiarize yourself with all laws and regulations concerning the operation of this vehicle in your area.
 CFMOTO strongly advises you to strictly follow the recommended maintenance program outlined in your owner's manual.
-This preventive maintenance program is designed to ensure that all critical components on your vehicle are thoroughly inspected and serviced at specific intervals for safety.
+This preventive maintenance program is designed to ensure that all critical components on your vehicle are thoroughly inspected at specific intervals.
+The following signal words and symbols appear throughout this manual and on your ATV.
+Your safety is involved when these words and symbols are used.
+Be familiar with their meanings before reading the manual.